Editor’s Note: American Express is a partner of Fundera.

 All small business owners that frequently travel should be using the Business Platinum Card from American Express.

-But besides the welcome offer on the Business Platinum Card, here’s why it’s great for frequent travelers: You get a new 50% Airline Bonus, meaning you’ll get half of your points back when you spend them on qualifying travel purchases and first and business class flights.
+But besides the welcome offer on the Business Platinum Card, here’s why it’s great for frequent travelers: You get a 35% Airline Bonus, meaning you’ll get half of your points back when you spend them on qualifying travel purchases and first and business class flights.
 Plus, you’ll have access to a number of travel perks like airport lounges, in-flight services, and more.

 When it comes to how to apply for a business credit card, there really are only 2 steps.
 That’s because once you know which business credit card to apply for, actually applying is so simple.